Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Discussion

 In this work, we proposed a new variant of ADAPT-VQE based on a pool of coupled exchange operators (CEOs) and showed that its performance is superior to any previously proposed variants of the algorithm.
 We further combined this protocol with other techniques aimed at decreasing the circuit depth and measurement costs of adaptively built ans\"atze.
 By uniting the CEO pool with optimized gradient measurement strategies \cite{anastasiou2023}, Hessian recycling \cite{ramôa2024} and the TETRIS protocol \cite{anastasiou2022}, we showed a total reduction of up to 88\%, 96\% and 99.6\% in the CNOT count, CNOT depth and measurement costs relative to the original ADAPT-VQE algorithm, for 12- to 14-qubit molecules.
 We additionally observed that in spite of the common belief that the adaptive ansatz construction incurs a significant measurement overhead, the total measurement costs of CEO-ADAPT-VQE* are actually comparable to those of UCCSD-VQE, a widely used static ansatz for the same problem.
-Further, we found numerical evidence of a decrease in the measurement costs of the former relative to the latter for larger molecules (Fig.~\ref{fig:combining_proposals}), suggesting that our algorithm may actually offer a shot count reduction for classically intractable systems as compared to non-adaptive strategies.
+Further, we found numerical evidence of a decrease in the measurement costs of the former relative to the latter for larger molecules (Fig.~\ref{fig:combining_proposals_meas}), suggesting that our algorithm may actually offer a shot count reduction for classically intractable systems as compared to non-adaptive strategies.
+This conjecture was strengthened by a comparison with five leading fixed-structure ans\"atze, which were shown to either be unable to reach chemical accuracy or do so at the expense of a dramatic overhead in function evaluations as compared to our algorithm.

 The new class of operators we introduced (CEOs) consists of linear combinations of qubit excitations (QEs) in which the QEs can be independently parameterized (MVP-CEOs) or share a single variational parameter (OVP-CEOs).
 We leveraged the structure of CEOs to implement the unitaries generated by them with similar or shallower circuits than those generated by QEs.
 We showed that such unitaries preserve particle number and spin symmetries, and that they can be implemented by circuits whose CNOT count is the same or lower as compared to any other circuits known to have these desirable symmetry preservation properties.
 Explicit CNOT-efficient circuit constructions were provided for all possible types of CEOs.
 We constructed circuits for MVP-CEO evolutions by optimizing a sequence of circuit implementations of exponentials of individual (commuting) Pauli strings, with a resulting CNOT count of 13---the same that is required to implement the evolution of a single one of its constituent QEs (which can be as many as three).
 In the case of OVP-CEO evolutions, we leveraged their structure as multi-controlled rotations to achieve an even lower CNOT count of 9.